vplauzon/vplauzon.github.io/_posts/2020/3/2020-07-02-kusto-ingestion-rest-api.md

 In the examples below we will use a very short [CSV file sample file](https://github.com/vplauzon/kusto/blob/master/rest-ingest-api/sample.csv).

-We suggest to create a database dedicated to trying the Logic App.
+We suggest creating a database dedicated to trying the Logic App.
 It is then easier to delete the entire database once the tests have ran instead of chasing the different artifacts.

-First we need to create a table to ingest data into:
+First, we need to create a table to ingest data into:

 ```sql
 //  Create a table matching the schema of the CSV file